data-lessons/library-webscraping-DEPRECATED/setup.md

 ## Requirements

 We will be using [Anaconda][anaconda] for this lesson, as it includes all of the necessary requirements.
 If you don't wish to install Anaconda, you will need to install each requirement separately.
 This document only details installation with Anaconda.

-Please set up your python environment at least a day in advance of the workshop.
-If you encounter problems with the installation procedure, ask your workshop organizers via e-mail for assistance so you are ready to go as soon as the workshop begins.
+Please set up your Python environment prior to the workshop.
+If you encounter problems with the installation procedure, ask your workshop organizers via e-mail for assistance, so you are ready to go when the workshop begins.

 **Recommended:**